 The total on my receipt for the six different products was $41.
 The most expensive bottle was $12.

 After a week of testing these colognes and aftershaves, I’m happy to report that I was pleasantly surprised by my findings.
-I actually thought all of the drugstore colognes and aftershaves smelled great and I’ll probably start using them on a daily basis.
-Because my go-to cologne is so expensive, I usually just wear it on special occasions.
-These bargain drugstore aftershaves and colognes will allow me to invigorate my freshly shaved face and dab on a bit of fragrance every day without breaking the bank.
+I actually thought all of the drugstore colognes and aftershaves smelled great.
+If you’re looking to invigorate your freshly shaved face or want to dab on a bit of scent every day without breaking the bank, they make for agreeable alternatives to expensive fragrances.

 Below are my thoughts and a bit of history on the six drugstore colognes and aftershaves I tested.
 Enjoy.